oktadev/okta-blog/_source/_posts/2021-06-29-reactive-java.md

 2021-07-15 00:41:51.452 - INFO [boundedElastic-1] - element "c.txt" [map]
 2021-07-15 00:41:51.453 - INFO [boundedElastic-1] - element "A line in file c.txt" [subscribe1]
 ```
 As you can see in the code above, the flux is subscribed twice.
 As the `publishOn` is invoked before any operator, everything will execute in the context of a bounded elastic thread.
-Also notice how the execution from both subscriptions can interleave.
+Also, notice how the execution from both subscriptions can interleave.

 What might be confusing is that each subscription is assigned one bounded elastic thread for the whole execution.
 So in this case, "subscription1" executed in _boundedElastic-1_ and "subscription2" executed in _boundedElastic-2_.
 All operations for a given subscription execute in the same thread.